Q: How do I become a member?

 A: No!
 YMCA membership is on a flexible monthly basis.

 Q: How do I cancel or change my membership, or put my membership on hold?

 A: A draft/EFT membership can be put on hold for a maximum of 3 months, one time per calendar year.
 If you terminate your membership, we’ll waive the joiner fee if you rejoin within 3 months.
 After that time the joiner fee will apply.
-Should you wish to cancel your membership, please contact the Y and complete our cancellation form.
-Forms available at the front desk or on our "Rates" page.
-A 30-day written notification is required to cancel.
+Should you wish to cancel your membership please complete our online Membership Termination form.

 Q: What happens if I lose my membership card?

 A: No worries.
-Lost cards can be reprinted at the member services desk for $5.
+Lost cards can be reprinted at the Front Desk for $5.